GET SMART WHEN SELLING - 101 POINTERS

 100. Use what you have.
 You may not need to go out and buy new things to furnish your home.
 Use things you already have around the house and revamp them to make them work in your space.

-101. Get Real Think about your situation.
+101. Get real, think about your situation.
 Do you really want to sell?
-If you do then price the sale price to get viewings.
-Without viewing you won't get any sales.
+Make sure the sale price of your property is reallistic in order to get viewings.
+Without viewings you will not get a sale!

 The information provided in this article is not intended to be legal advice, it simply transmits information related to legal issues.